 What exactly does your photographic/technical process look like?

 First of all, I pick a subject which moves me emotionally.
 I will spend hours or days in certain locations, waiting to photograph and capture a particular subject.
 Then I will create a folder on my computer, review and select the images.
 I will fine-tune each image without over doing it.
 Once I have all the ingredients, I will use my computer as a canvas to create my photomontage.
 As a rule of thumb, it’s always good to reduce from a large image file to a small usable image.
 I never expect to get the photomontage done in a day; sometimes it’s good to take a look at the photomontage the next day, with a fresh pair of eyes.
 It’s important to enjoy the creative process.
 I put on music which I like, from classic to pop or jazz, depending on what suits my mood.
-(Interview: Katja Hübner)

-Equipment: Leica V-Lux (Typ 114) with DC Vario-Elmarit 25-400 f/2.8-4 Asph
+EQUIPMENT: Leica V-Lux (Typ 114) with DC Vario-Elmarit 25-400 f/2.8-4 Asph